-Members of the International Monetary Fund Administrative TribunalLast Updated: September 16, 2014
+Members of the International Monetary Fund Administrative TribunalLast Updated: January 23, 2017

 Andrés Rigo Sureda, a national of Spain, has served as a Judge of the International Monetary Fund Administrative Tribunal since 2010.
-He is an international mediator and arbitrator, an external member of the Sanctions Committee of the Inter-American Development Bank, an alternate external member of the Sanctions Board of the African Development Bank and a member of the Sanctions Panel of The Global Fund.
+He is an international mediator and arbitrator, an external member of the Sanctions Committee of the Inter-American Development Bank, an external member of the Sanctions Appeals Board of the African Development Bank and a member of the Sanctions Panel of The Global Fund.
 He is a former Deputy General Counsel of the World Bank where he had a long and distinguished career.
 Judge Rigo has chaired numerous arbitral tribunals in commercial and investment treaty disputes and has lectured and written on issues of law and development, arbitration, international law and international organizations.
 He lectured at The Hague Academy of International Law on “The Law Applicable to the Activities of the International Development Banks” and gave the Sir Hersch Lauterpacht Memorial Lectures on “Policy and Discretion in Investment Treaty Arbitration” at Cambridge University.